-Collective worship in a Catholic school names and celebrates God's presence in our lives.
-It is concerned with giving glory, honour, praise and thanks to God.
-It is our loving response, in word and action, to God's invitation to enter into relationship, made possible through the work of Jesus Christ and the witness of the Holy Spirit
+Collective Worship at Margaret Roper Catholic Primary School names and celebrates God's presence in our lives.
+It is concerned with giving glory, honour, praise and thanks to God as he has revealed himself.
+It is our loving response, in word and action, to God's invitation to grow in our relationship with him - a relationship made possible through the work of Jesus Christ and the witness of the Holy Spirit.